How to Find Bed Bugs

 Check under seat cushions and along the seams and crevices of the furniture’s decking.
 Couches and recliners used for sleeping are to be considered especially suspect.

-Avoid Bed Bugs While Traveling
+Avoid While Traveling

-Bed bugs thrive in places like dorms and hotels, where the turn-over of guests are high.
+These bugs thrive in places like dorms and hotels, where the turn-over of guests are high.

 Pack a small, bright flashlight to aid in inspecting your hotel room.
 Bring sealable plastic bags for packing items that cannot be laundered.
 Place items that can be laundered into dissolvable laundry bags before returning home.
 Dissolvable laundry bags can be found at many retailers and purchased from online merchants.